certinize/docs/e_certificate/README.md

 A set of data containing information about the NFT, including the link to the original copy of the e-Certificate

 Once minted, the NFT belongs to the account that minted it.
-The owner can then transfer it to any Solana account using a simple transfer transaction.
+The owner can then transfer it to any Solana account using a simple *transfer transaction*.
 The sending of the NFT is controlled by the on-chain program(s) included with the system.
 When the owner decides to transfer the NFT, the token that represents the e-Certificate, the program(s) will transfer the NFT from the owner to the recipient.

 To learn more, please refer to Solana’s token program: [https://spl.solana.com/token](https://spl.solana.com/token)